celest-dev/corks/README.md

 dart run bin/client.dart sso
 ```

-Use `dart run bin/client.dart audit` to see the audit webhook variant.
+Use `dart run bin/client.dart audit` to see the audit webhook variant, or
+`dart run bin/client.dart both` to request discharges for both caveats in a
+single cork.

 ## Development